 For Olkaria I, the disposal method recommended was infiltration in a pond combined with surface evaporation.
 At this time, there was very little experience in re-injection world wide.
-Where reinjection had been tried, bad experience of thermal breakthrough had been realized, for example Hatchubaru in Japan.
+Where re-injection had been tried, bad experience of thermal breakthrough had been realized, for example Hotchubaru in Japan.
 Over the years, it was discovered that there was a lot of advantage in re-injection particularly with hot brine.
-Chemical tracers that can withstand hot reservoirs became available allowing studies to be made before the actual re-injection started.
+Chemical tracers that could withstand hot reservoirs have become available allowing studies to be made before the actual re-injection was done.
 Studies also allowed the safe handling of brine without causing chemical scaling in the delivery pipes and in the reservoirs.
 Based on such studies it was possible to design a hot brine re-injection system right from the beginning at Olkaria II.

-Testing of production wells is carried out in the same way as exploration and appraisal wells as each well heats up or after compressing in case it does not develop enough wellhead pressure.
+Testing of production wells is carried out in the same way as testing of exploration and appraisal wells that is, as each well heat up or after compressing in case it does not develop enough wellhead pressure.
 This is because each well exhibits its own characteristics sometimes different from the neighbouring wells.
 The production drilling would continue until the required steam is obtained for the planned station according to the feasibility study.
-It is usually important to have excess steam at start-up time of the station as the drawdown of the initial wells is fast.
+It is usually important to have excess steam at start-up time of the station as the initial wells draw down is much faster.